Hardware Recommendations for Blender

 If you will be doing a lot of fluid simulations, or relying on CPU rendering, then the current fastest CPU is AMD’s Threadripper 5995WX.
 It offers 64-cores, and support for up to 512GB of RAM.

-If you are focused on modeling and animation, then Intel’s 13900K paired with the new DDR5 RAM is the best option – with the i7 13700K not far behind.
+If you are focused on modeling and animation then Intel’s Core i9 processor paired with the new DDR5 RAM is the best option, with the Core i7 not far behind.

 Does CPU clock speed improve Blender workflows?